superwalnut/mrkevin.wang/convert-markdown-code-block-to-gist-for-multiple-blogging-platform.md

 The only hassle is if you have multiple code blocks in one single post, you have to repeat the same steps over and over again and also don't get confused which code block goes where.

-So I have been thinking how to reduce the repetition and make writting blog post more efficiently.
+So I have been thinking how to reduce the repetition and make writing blog post more efficiently.
 Here is what I did,

 I write my blogs in markdown (because I always try to keep my post independently to any platform or blog engines) and create a tool to convert code blocks to gist links that can be shared to medium.